 Finding and Securing an Off-Campus Job

 The Work-Study Job Listings include jobs from off-campus nonprofit agencies that currently employ Boston University students, but you may also seek job opportunities at nonprofit agencies that are not listed.
-Before you make a commitment an unlisted agency, however, you must discuss the potential placement with the Work-Study Manager, who will ensure that it meets Federal Work-Study regulations.
+Before you make a commitment an unlisted agency, however, you must discuss the potential placement with the Student Employment office, who will ensure that it meets Federal Work-Study regulations.

 Once you have found a job that you are interested in, be prepared with the required paperwork.